cefriel/mapping-template/README.md

   -dq, --debug-query              Saves in the output file the result of the query provided with -q option.
   -f, --format <arg>              Activate procedures for specific output formats.
 Supported values: 'xml'
                                   (XML parsing to check structure, indentation), 'turtle', 'rdfxml', 'nt'.
-  -if, --input-format <arg>		  Format for the input file(s).
+  -fun, --functions <arg>         Provide the path to a Java file defining a TemplateFunctions subclass -if, --input-format <arg>		  Format for the input file(s).
 Supported values are: 'csv', 'json', 'xml', 'rdf'.
   -i, --input <arg>               Path for the input file.
 Multiple input files are supported if the '--input-format' is 'rdf'.
   -kv, --key-value <arg>          Path for a file containing a key:value pair for each line.
 These pairs